Mathamangalam

 Mathamangalam or M. M. Bazar is a small town in Kannur district of Kerala state, India.
-Mathamagalam is a main trading centre, especially for hill products.
+Mathamangalam is a main trading centre, especially for hill products.

 Location

-Mathamangalam is 8.5 kilometers from Pilathara junction on the National Highway-66.
-It is 14 km from Payyanur and 39 km from Kannur, the district headquarters.
+Mathamangalam lies 8.5 km northeast of Pilathara junction, which is situated on the National Highway 66.
+It is 14 km from the taluk headquarters Payyanur and 36 km from the district headquarters Kannur.